Karl Helbig: Crossing the island of Borneo

-After ship voyages to the Caribbean, the European North Cape, Leningrad and once more to Central America, Helbig embarked on his largest and most arduous voyage in November 1936.
+After ship voyages to the Caribbean, the European North Cape, Leningrad and once more to Central America, Helbig embarked on his largest voyage in November 1936.
 As the world's only ship's stoker with a doctorate, he traveled to Jakarta on the cargo ship Hanau.
 After initial studies in West Java and on the tin islands of Bangka and Belitung, he arrived in Pontianak on the west coast of Borneo in April 1937.
-From here he embarked on one of the most courageous expeditions of the pre-war period: while other explorers used waterways almost without exception, Helbig was the first to cross the island of Borneo on a 3,000-kilometer zigzag path through impassable jungle, mostly on foot.
-He accomplished this feat with only one white companion, German navigator Erich Schreiter, and with three, or at most four, native porters, mostly female, who were changed from village to village.
+From here he embarked on one of the most strenuous expeditions of the pre-war period: while other explorers used waterways almost without exception, Helbig was the first to cross the island of Borneo on a 3,000-kilometer zigzag path through almost impassable jungle, mostly on foot.
+He accomplished this with only one white companion, German navigator Erich Schreiter, and with three, or at most four, native porters, mostly female, who were changed from village to village.
 Rarely has an exploration voyage of this magnitude been accomplished with so little material expenditure.

 The expedition initially led along the west coast in the direction of Sarawak.
 In the mountains in the northwest of the then "Wester-Afdeeling" (Western Division), the Dayak tribes of Songkong, Ketungan and Iban were visited.
 From there the trek went to Sanggau, Sekadau and Sintang on the Kapuas River and again north towards Sarawak.
 After circling the lake area of the upper Kapuas, Putussibau was reached at the headwaters of this river; then the Madi Plateau was traversed in a southerly direction.
 Accompanied by only three porters, the Schwaner Mountains were overcome, an undertaking that involved great hardship because of the need to carry a boat.
 Beyond this watershed, in the "Zuider- en Ooster-Afdeeling" (South and East Divisions), Helbig and Schreiter went down the Kahayan River, visited the Ngaju and Ot-Danum Dayak, and participated in a nocturnal death ritual at Tumbang-Mahuroi.
 Continuing in an easterly direction, they crossed the headwaters of the "little" Kapua and Barito rivers and reached the upper Mahakam at Tering and Longiram.
 Following this river downstream, they entered the vast lake district on its lower course and navigated Lake Jempang in a boat.
 The final point of the west–east crossing, which was completed with numerous detours and side trips, was the city of Samarinda above the Mahakam delta.

 From here followed a traverse of the southeastern part of Borneo, along a petroleum pipeline through the coal and oil region between Samarinda and Balikpapan, through the grassy steppe country of Pasir inhabited by Mohammedan Kutai and Pasirese, and across the Meratus Mountains into the densely populated stream area of the lower Barito.
 In November 1937, eight months after setting out from Pontianak, the expedition ended at Banjarmasin in southern Borneo.

 Helbig's zigzag march through Borneo.
 Simplified after the folding map in his work Eine Durchquerung der Insel Borneo (Kalimantan).
 Nach den Tagebüchern aus dem Jahre 1937.